shakedmeg/BrickBreaker/README.md

 ## Design Layout
 ![Brick Breaker](https://github.com/shakedmeg/BrickBreaker/blob/master/ReadMeImages/designLayout.png?raw=true)
 ### Description
-#### Collisions
 Upon running Main the game will load all scenes, and objects.
 It will initiate the MainPanel Scene and will wait for the player's Input (clicking on the Start Button).
 Main's gotoScene is a quick way to delete the current scene and initiate a new one.
+Once switched to a Level scene, the level will initiate a "blocksZone" which is a rectangle that its x and y bounds cover all of the game's block.
+Each level initializes its blocks in a 2D array under the variable blocks.
+#### Collisions
 Once switched to a Level scene, the level will initiate a "blocksZone" which is a rectangle that its x and y bounds cover all of the game's block.
 Each level initializes its blocks in a 2D array under the variable blocks.
 Every update the level's collision manager will check if a part of the ball is in the blocksZone, if it will look for collisions between the ball and the blocks.